jm-rcc/hpc-docs/software/libidn.md

 # libidn
 ## Installed versions
  - libidn/.1.36-gcccore-10.3.0  (version), (toolchain)
-### Description
-GNU Libidn is a fully documented implementation of the Stringprep, Punycode and IDNA specifications.
+>GNU Libidn is a fully documented implementation of the Stringprep, Punycode and IDNA specifications.
 Libidn's purpose is to encode and decode internationalized domain names.

 ## Homepage